kluyg/cassandra-schema-fix/README.md

 move the SSTables.
 It's pretty dumb and if the SSTable with the same name already exists in the correct folder, it will skip it and print a warning.
 I moved such files manually later.

-As the last step it will run `nodetool refresh keyspace_name columnfamily_name` so that Cassandra picks up the moved SSTables.
+As the last step, it will run `nodetool refresh keyspace_name columnfamily_name` so that Cassandra picks up the moved SSTables.

 #### WARNING

-This is a result of couple of hours of work and helped me with the problems in my cluster.
+This is a result of a couple of hours of work and helped me with the problems in my cluster.
 If you confirm, it tries to resolve found issues by moving / removing your data, so use it at your own risk.